 Provenance model¶

-derived or transformed data:
+or transformed data.

 | Field | Meaning |